 No other 3D metrology systems, or even 2D measuring systems, are at this level of ease of use.
 Plus, the system incorporates CyberOptics’ proprietary Multi-Reflection Suppression (MRS) technology for highly accurate scan data.

-Automatically generates inspection reports including comparison to CAD models and “golden examples.
+Automatically generates inspection reports including a comparison to CAD models and “golden examples.

 Where can readers find more information about your 3D scanning systems?